Margate: Economy

 At the 2001 UK census, the economic activity of residents aged 16–74 was 33.8% in full-time employment, 11.8% in part-time employment, 8.0% self-employed, 5.5% unemployed, 2.2% students with jobs, 3.9% students without jobs, 15.5% retired, 8.3% looking after home or family, 7.9% permanently sick or disabled and 3.6% economically inactive for other reasons.
 The rate of unemployment in the town was considerably higher than the national rate of 3.4%.

 The industry of employment of residents was 17% retail, 16% health & social work, 13% manufacturing, 9% construction, 8% real estate, 8% education, 7% transport & communications, 5% public administration, 6% hotels & restaurants, 2% finance, 1% agriculture and 6% other community, social or personal services.
 Compared to national figures, the town had a relatively high number of workers in the construction, hotels & restaurants and health & social care industries and a relatively low number in real estate and finance.

-Margate railway station, constructed in 1926 to designs by Edwin Maxwell Fry, serves the town.
-Train services are provided by Southeastern Trains.
+Transport

+Margate railway station is sited 73 mi 69 chain down the line from London Victoria.
+Trains from the station generally run to Victoria, via Chatham, and to London St Pancras, via Ramsgate, Canterbury West and Ashford International on the High Speed 1 line.
+Peak hour trains run to St Pancras, via Chatham and Gravesend, and to London Cannon Street.
+The station, and all trains that serve it, are operated by Southeastern.

+Most bus services in Margate are operated by Stagecoach South East; with routes linking the town with Canterbury, Herne Bay and Ramsgate and many more.
+Frequent Loop buses, ensure that travel around the isle is easy.
+These services leave every 5-7 minutes (day times) from Cecil Square, in both directions; towards Cliftonville and towards Westwood Cross.

+A National Express route, which operates between London Victoria and Ramsgate, calls at Margate seafront, Northdown Park and Cliftonville.